sloria/TextBlob/README.rst

 Homepage: `https://textblob.readthedocs.io/ <https://textblob.readthedocs.io/>`_

-`TextBlob` is a Python (2 and 3) library for processing textual data.
+`TextBlob` is a Python library for processing textual data.
 It provides a simple API for diving into common natural language processing (NLP) tasks such as part-of-speech tagging, noun phrase extraction, sentiment analysis, classification, translation, and more.

 .. code-block:: python